jacekkopecky/stylus/privacy-policy.md

 Again, **no data or personal information is collected by Stylus**.

+Stylus-without-network cuts down all cloud features so the extension cannot tell any server what you're browsing.

 ## Contact

 If you have any questions or suggestions regarding this privacy policy, do not hesitate to [contact us](stylus.openstyles@gmail.com).
+Questions or suggestions regarding the Stylus-without-network clone should go to jacek@jacek.cz .